 In the early 1900s, many of the Davis clan left Davis Ridge and worked on menhaden fishing boats that sailed out of Beaufort.
 They included the big menhaden companies’ first African American captains.

-According to Phyllis Holliday, her great-grandfather died in or about 1904.
+According to Phyllis Holliday, her great-grandfather always stayed in and around Davis Ridge and died in or about 1904.

 The Rush Camp at Quinine Point